arangodb/arangodb/utils/README.md

 # LLVM Symbolizer client/server infrastructure
 When ran with TSAN/ALUBSAN etc. processes fork another process to resolve their symbols from addresses.
 These sub-processes are quite memory hungry depending on build model.
 ArangoDB cluster tests launch about half a dozen processes, and if each of those starts it's own symbolizer, then these add up to a larger amount effectively draining the host out of resources during CI-Runs or even local runs on bigger machines.
 However, these forked sub processes all work on similar if not the same binaries, hence could we only have *one* of these resource hoggers instead of many?
 Along comes the symbolizer server and client solution - *one* symbolizer is spawned by the server process, communicating via pipes.
-This server then runs a simple python HTTP server to processes POST requests from the clients:
+This server then runs a simple Python HTTP server to process POST requests from the clients:

 ```
 ./utils/llvm-symbolizer-server.py